The rise and fall of the antibiotic

 How HKL-137 led us to new product development

 The focus of our company, Cell-Logic is primarily on developing demonstrably effective formulations for clinicians specialising in Nutritional Medicine and Nutrigenomics and then to provide in-depth professional education to support our formulations.

-HKL-137 was clearly a perfect for fit for our new gut health programme, the Gut Ecology & Metabolic Modulation Protocol (G.E.M.M.), a system designed to prevent and treat disease via the gut-immune interface.
+HKL-137 was clearly a perfect fit for our new clinical gut health programme, Gut Ecology & Metabolic Modulation Protocol (G.E.M.M.), a system designed to prevent and treat disease via the gut-immune interface.
 It was already known that Lactobacillus plantarum was capable of improving the gut barrier and reducing intestinal permeability, a key factor in promoting food intolerance.
 The knowledge that HKL-137 yields a stable and measurable source of LTA provided us with the confidence to assume that it would likely assist the sulforaphane which is the foundation to the high-potency formulations we use to enhance the activity of the gut-immune interface.